Dnshbbu/Recon_wrapper/README.md

 2. By providing a list of domains
 `./myReconwrapper.py -f domains.txt`

 This script is work in progress.
-It is lacking lot of clean up and addition of tools.
+It is lacking a lot of clean up and addition of tools.

 ### !!!
 Important !!!
 This script will produce a lot of traffic.
 Use it wisely.
 Feel free to comment out the tools invocation in the script.